-The Field Department staff will identify potential field placements based on the written field application submitted by students, which includes interest areas, past experiences, geography, etc. Although the School will try to honor student's needs and preferences, the School is unable to guarantee specific arrangements to accommodate all student preferences.
-Students are matched with agencies based upon the agencies' abilities to offer experiences, which are different from the students' previous experiences, and on their potential to expose students to diverse populations, social issues, and a broad spectrum of social work services.
+The Field Department team will identify potential field placements based on the written field application submitted by students, which includes interest areas, past experiences, geography, etc. Although the School will try to honor student's needs and preferences, the School is unable to guarantee specific arrangements to accommodate all student preferences.
+Students are matched with agencies based upon the agencies' potential to expose students to diverse populations, social issues, and a broad spectrum of social work services.